 “The program of 2017 edition rests on a few masts, and the clutter of ladders, sails and ropes spread between them presents the experienced audience with the most breakneck transitions and knots”.
 Jan Topolski 2017

-Whereas in 2015 Sanatorium Dźwięku was largely centered around improvised music, 2016 edition shifted towards composition, but approached in an unorthodox way: the so-called „other traditions” of composition was exposed, traditions that cannot be easily placed in the panorama of European academic music.
+Whereas in 2015 Sanatorium Dźwięku was largely centred around improvised music, the 2016 edition shifted towards composition but approached in an unorthodox way: the so-called „other traditions” of composition was exposed, traditions that cannot be easily placed in the panorama of European academic music.

 An prominent artist invited to the Edition 2017 where: Alfredo Costa Monteiro, Ute Wassermann, Lucio Capece, Klaus Filip, Noid Julien Ottavi, Katherine Liberovskaya, Mario de Vega, Marcin Barski, John Tilbury, Keith Rowe, Ryoko Akama, Phill Niblock, Daniel Brożek, Boris Baltschun, Kurt Liedwart, Ulla Rauter, Serge Baghdassarians, Gerard Lebik, DJ Morgiana, Bartosz Zaskórski, Jan Topolski, Daniel Muzyczuk, Michał Libera, Barbara Kinga Majewska, Christine Schorkhuber, Piotr Tkacz, Łukasz Szałankiewicz, Adam Donovan, Zsolt Sóres, Ahad Hilary, Jeffery Gideon, Kiers, Henryk Zastróżny, Łukasz Jastrubczak, Marek Chołoniewski, Julia Eckhardt.

 Sanatorium of Sound 2018 was focused to radio art and sound performance addressing the issue of sound in a defined and undefined space.
 Artists among others: